-- (a) an area of land situated in the Parish of St. Lawrence, bounded to the south by Tesson Mews, to the west by La Rue du Moulin de Tesson and to the north and east by La Vallée de St. Pierre, a shown hatched on the attached drawing dated 9th February 2005; - (b) Field 621, La Route de Noirmont, St. Brelade, as shown hatched on the attached drawing date 17th February 2005.
+- (1) Delete sub-paragraph (a)(x) and after sub-paragraph (b)(iii) insert the following new sub-paragraph - "(iii) an area of land situated in the Parish of St. Lawrence, bounded to the south by Tesson Mews, to the west by La Rue du Moulin de Tesson and to the north and east by La Vallée de St. Pierre, a shown hatched on the attached drawing dated 9th February 2005" - (2) After new sub-paragraph (b)(iii) insert the following new sub-paragraph - (iv) Field 621, La Route de Noirmont, St. Brelade, as shown hatched on the attached drawing date 17th February 2005.